NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Ethereum/README.md

 **Ethereum** is a second generation Blockchain Technology which is widely referred to as *World Computer*.
 The native cryptocurrency of the Ethereum Blockchain is called **"Ether (ETH)"**.
 Ethereum also provides the users the programming capability through its Smart Contract Programming. **Distributed Application (DApps)** can be developed using the smart contracts which is deployed and runs on the Ethereum Blockchain.

 Ethereum Blockchain uses **Ethereum Virtual Machine (EVM)** to execute the transactions.
-Ethereum uses memory-based Proof of Work (PoW) consensus algorithm.
-It also offers multiple testnets (Ropsten, Goerli, Kovan, Rinkeby) and private blockchain (Ganache) & Truffle Framework support for the development and testing of smart contracts.
+Ethereum used memory-based Proof of Work (PoW) consensus algorithm.
+As on today, ethereum uses Proof of Stake (PoS) after **The Merge** with Beacon Chain.
+It also offers multiple testnets (Sepolia, Ropsten, Goerli, Kovan, Rinkeby) and private blockchain (Ganache) & Truffle Framework support for the development and testing of smart contracts.

 ## Solidity Programming Basics